 Position Risk is the risk involved with a certain trading position, commonly incurred due to the changes in price of the debt and equity instruments.
-The Company calculates its capital requirements for position risk as the sum of the own funds requirements for the general and specific risk of its positions in debt and equity instruments.
+The Company calculates its capital

 Equities

 Equity Risk is the risk that the fair value of a financial instrument fluctuates as a result of changes in market prices other than due to the effect of transactional foreign currency exposures or interest rate risks.